nealarch01/AdventOfCode2024/README.md

 ## Template code

-To open and read a file
+To open and read a file's contents:

 ```swift
 func read(file: String) -> [String]? {